jessy-js/cryptjweng.github.io/_pages/about.md

 + Associate Editor of IEEE Transactions on Vehicular Technology (2018-2020)
 + Program Chair of ISPEC 2011
 + Program Chair of RFIDsec 2013 Asia
-+ Program Committee Member for over 50 international conferences, including IWSEC 2013, IWSEC 2012, ISC 2011, WISTP 2011, ISPEC 2013, and ISPEC 2012.
++ Program Committee Member for over 50 international conferences, including IWSEC 2013, IWSEC 2012, ISC 2011, WISTP 2011, ISPEC 2013, and ISPEC 2012

+##Social Services
++ Member of the Cybersecurity and Information Security Expert Group of the Ministry of Science and Technology
++ Chief Scientist of the National Key R&D Program
++ Member of the Cyberspace Security Discipline Review Group of the Academic Degrees Committee of the State Council
++ Member of the Science and Technology Committee of the Ministry of Education
++ President of the Guangdong Institute of Digital Government
++ Director of the Guangdong Data Security Compliance Committee